 Focus On Enterprises and Big Companies

-That is usually the case with enterprises and big companies, who have slow decision making and therefore purchasing process, where many people are included and who are focused on buying more expensive products that some smaller companies simply cannot afford.
+Enterprises and big companies have slow decision making and longer sales cycles.
+Many people are involved in buying more expensive products that some smaller companies simply cannot afford.

 Research Your ABS Customers